Turkish traditions and culture of Turkey

 As for the Turkish greeting customs, friends or close relatives of the same sex may hold hands or greet each other with kisses on the cheek or give hug – in any other cases it is not allowed.
 Men shake each other’s hands as Europeans but they never shake woman’s hands if she does not allow this clearly.
 The last point by the way is associated with numerous incidents with foreign tourists drawing hand first meeting local people for whom it is a clear invitation to become better acquainted.

-In the bus, dolmus or theater if there is a choice of places the woman should always sit next to another woman while a man cannot sit next to a strange woman without her permission - it is important rule in Turkey cultrure.
+In the bus, dolmus or theater if there is a choice of places the woman should always sit next to another woman while a man cannot sit next to a strange woman without her permission - it is important rule in Turkish cultrure.

 Turkish etiquette and manners